Tzutzul5891/My_SSH/README.md

 - **Client Isolation** – Each client gets its own working directory.
 - **Command Handling** – Supports shell commands like `cd`, `pwd`, and more.
 - **Custom Configuration** – Configure server settings via command-line arguments.

-### 🐝 Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.